 Step 3: Develop Plan for Ongoing Collaboration While initial engagement is critical to understanding the needs and implementation considerations for broadband expansion, South Dakota is keen on developing a long-term collaboration mechanism.
 Any stakeholder can share feedback with the Broadband Team through the team's email inbox.
 This inbox will remain active beyond the planning phase and will be utilized to continue capturing input and feedback.
 This promotes participation, as it allows diverse voices from the public to provide input.
+Members of all covered populations or organizational representatives of such will be directed here as an initial step.

 As previously mentioned, the State hosted the first ever South Dakota Broadband Summit in May 2023.
 The State intends to continue to host this event annually to convene individuals and share progress updates with the public, promote information sharing across stakeholders, and seek feedback on the work being done.
+While all are welcome, invites will be specifically sent to organizations representing each covered population.

 Based on the challenges identified in section 3, South Dakota will work with relevant partners to identify feasible solutions to overcome such barriers and help the State reach its digital equity goals.
 To set the state up for success, South Dakota strives to build off existing momentum and infrastructure - meaning, the State wants to partner with organizations that are either already doing work in this space and would like to expand upon such work, or partner with entities that are reaching covered populations and furthering the policy priorities.
-In order to lead this work, a Digital Opportunity Coordinator has been hired to bring partners together effectively, and efforts can be aligned moving forward.
+In order to lead this work, a Digital Opportunity Coordinator has been hired to bring partners and covered populations together to align efforts moving forward.
+This includes proactively engaging partners throughout the duration of the grant with a goal for further discussions such as Tribal Consultations, new partnerships, and making adjustments based on what is learned through these discussions.